-American Folk, Outsider and Self-Taught Art
+American Folk Art, American Outsider Art and American Self-Taught Art

 After articles and essays from Resource Library are links to valuable online resources found outside our website.
 Links may be to museums' articles about exhibits, plus much more topical information based on our online searches.
 Following online resources may be information about offline resources including museums, DVDs, and paper-printed books, journals and articles.

 We recommend that readers search within the TFAO website to find detailed information for any topic.
 Please see our page How to research topics not listed for more information.

 Please send suggestions for additional content by sending an email to

 Articles and essays from Resource Library in chronological order:

 American Visionary Art Museum is a museum dedicated to visionary artists